Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Related Work

-Vision–language models (VLMs) have seen rapid progress alongside recent advances in LLMs such as GPT \citep{openai2023} and LLaMA \citep{touvron2023llama}, combining instruction-following with visual feature analysis.
-VLMs typically pair a pretrained visual encoder — such as the contrastively trained CLIP model \citep{radford2021learning}, or ViTs — with an LLM through a projection or transformation module that maps visual embeddings into the language model's input space \citep{li2024unirs, tao2025advancements}.
-This alignment allows LLMs to link user instructions to extract visual information, providing support for generalised tasks such as visual-question-answering, captioning, and zero-shot transfer learning \citep{lu2025vision, li2024review}.
-These capabilities have made VLMs an increasingly common choice for RS applications, particularly through large foundation models pretrained on massive and diverse datasets using task-agnostic objectives \citep{li2024vision, zhang2025georsmllm, liu2024change, irvin2025teochat, liu2024rsunivlm, li2024unirs, hu2025rsgpt, zhang2024earthgpt}.
-RS applications benefit from domain-specific pretraining across varying sensors, resolutions, and imaging geometries, while self-supervised and zero-shot learning helps reduce the reliance on exhaustive annotation \citep{peng2025deep, lu2025vision}.
-Text prompting and question-and-answer interactions further support context-aware interpretation, helping models link ambiguous visual patterns to high-level semantic concepts (e.g. deforestation) \citep{peng2025deep, li2024prospects}.
+Vision–language models (VLMs) combine instruction-following with visual feature analysis, typically pairing a pretrained visual encoder - such as CLIP model \citep{radford2021learning}, or a ViT - with an LLM (e.g. GPT \citep{openai2023}, LLaMa \citep{touvron2023llama}) through a projection or transformation module that maps visual embeddings into the language model's input space \citep{li2024unirs, tao2025advancements}.
+Recent work has explored improved vision-language pretraining strategies for aligning visual and textual representations \citep{qin2025fine}.
+This alignment enables generalised tasks such as visual question answering, captioning, and zero-shot transfer learning \citep{lu2025vision, li2024review}.
+These capabilities have made VLMs an increasingly common choice for RS applications \citep{zhang2025georsmllm, liu2024rsunivlm, li2024unirs, hu2025rsgpt, zhang2024earthgpt}, which benefit from domain-specific pretraining across task-agnostic objectives, varying sensors, resolutions, and imaging geometries, including multimodal fusion of complementary data sources \citep{yang2024modality, lu2025vision}.
+Self-supervised and zero-shot learning further reduces reliance on exhaustive annotation \citep{peng2025deep, lu2025vision}, while text prompting and question-answering interactions support context-aware interpretation, helping models link ambiguous visual patterns to high-level semantic concepts such as deforestation \citep{li2024prospects}.